 The Grant Opportunity Portal is a one-stop shop for anyone interested in locating funding opportunities.
 State agencies have already posted nearly 100 upcoming and available procurements and are adding to the list on a daily basis.
 You can search for and download solicitations with no login required.
 Check out the Grant Opportunity Portal today!

 The Grants Gateway is the next step for organizations interested in doing business with New York State.
 This spring, State agency funding opportunities will begin to be posted on the Gateway for online application.
 To prepare for this exciting transition, it is essential that all potential bidders register with the Gateway and create an account that will provide full access to the system.
 Potential applicants can locate online opportunities by clicking View Opportunities on the user’s Home page.

-Pursuant to the New York State Division of Budget Bulletin H-1032, dated June 7, 2013, New York State has instituted key reform initiatives to the grant contract process which require not-for-profits must register in the Grants Gateway and complete the Vendor Prequalification process.
+Pursuant to the New York State Division of Budget Bulletin H-1032 Revised, dated July 16, 2014, New York State has instituted key reform initiatives to the grant contract process which require not-for-profits must register in the Grants Gateway and complete the Vendor Prequalification process.
 In the case of competitive grant opportunities:

 Proposals received from not-for-profit applicants that have not Registered and are not Prequalified in the Grants Gateway on the proposal due date cannot be evaluated.
 Such proposals will be disqualified from further consideration.

 In order to prequalify, not-for-profit organizations must submit an online Prequalification Application through the Grants Gateway.
 The Prequalification Application is comprised of five components to gauge organizational structure and the types of services provided.
 The required forms and document uploads are all part of the Document Vault.
 The Vendor Prequalification Manual detailing the requirements can be found in the Quick Links Section.